Recollections: A Long Walk

 Photo: amazingly a search on Gaic yielded a photo!
 The two levels of red roof to the far right was Petar and Stoja’s house.
 The road to nowhere was obviously extended and changes the look and connectedness of the entire village, but Gaic is essentially as I remember it.

-Recollections: Dad
+Recollections: Oil

-My father build his own auto repair shop shortly after the war.
+My father built his own auto repair shop shortly after the war.
 It was quite a grand structure with an impressively engineered single barrel vault made of timber, and with room enough for six active repair bays.
 In front was an office, but as my mother performed official tasks and preferred to work at home, it was never used.
 Instead they rented it to Fred Brackenbury who repaired radios, then a bit later, televisions.
 Brackenbury had a sign painted over his entrance.
-Dad never painted a sign, but by the time I was about eight, I was pretty convinced that he was waiting to put one up that said “Zarko and Son”.
+Dad never painted a sign, but by the time I was about six, I was pretty convinced that he was waiting to put one up that said “Zarko and Son”.

 My parents bought the lot on the corner of Mathilda Avenue and El Camino Real in 1945.
 There was a house on it, built in 1925, and a large garden, probably a few fruit trees.
-They moved the house a half block away not long after to free the property for commercial use.
+They moved the house a half block away not long after they bought it to free up the property for commercial use.
 My mother rode inside the breakfast room during the move, because as she said, “When else will I have the chance to ride a house?”
 She tried to get Dad to join her, but he thought that would be silly.

 My father loved mechanics like I loved theatre.
 In about 1920, when they were in their teens, he and his brother, Tony (aka Bill) created a functioning motor vehicle out of discarded farm equipment.
 His first job was as a cleaner at Redwine Ford dealership in Mountain View.
-Maybe he couldn’t get his hands greasy pushing a broom, but at least he would be in the company of those who did.
+Maybe he didn’t get his hands greasy pushing a broom, but at least he would be in the company of those who did.

 I started taking walks as soon as it was physically possible.
-I still remember exiting Grandma Zarko’s yard on the Waverly Street side, pushing open the white gate, and heading for parts unknown.
+I vividly remember exiting Grandma Zarko’s yard on the Waverly Street side, pushing open the white gate, and heading for parts unknown.
 A bemused neighbor asked where I was off to.

-“I’m taking a walk,” I proclaimed.
-And I accomplished three houses before my mother discovered I was gone and came running after me.
-I walked to school in first grade.
-My grandmother’s house was a short distance from Adair Elementary, so it began with lunches, and quickly advanced to trooping home on my own, as well.
+I walked to and from school in first grade.
+My grandmother’s house was a short distance from Adair Elementary, so it began with lunches, but quickly advanced blocks long treks.

 “No!
 Can’t you see I’m walking!?”
 And I truculently crossed Iowa and stomped the few blocks home.